Stones Corner Precinct - Hanlon Park project

 About the project

-Hanlon Park is a large, open green space in the heart of Stones Corner that is being revitalised as a priority precinct of the Norman Creek 2012-2031 Master Plan.
-The Master Plan guides key initiatives to revitalise one of the city’s most urbanised catchments.
+Hanlon Park is a large, open green space in the heart of Stones Corner that is being revitalised as a priority precinct of the Norman Creek 2012-31 Master Plan.

-The park will be transformed into an attractive and versatile public space to support the growing Stones Corner Precinct – creating a vibrant urban oasis with more to see and do, including walking, playing or relaxing and learning about our unique ecology.
+The park will be transformed into an attractive and versatile public space that supports the growing Stones Corner Precinct – creating a vibrant urban oasis with more to see and do.

 The Stones Corner Precinct - Hanlon Park project will deliver a space that: